Starfish-develop/Starfish/docs/api/grid_tools.rst

 There are two interfaces provided to the PHOENIX/Husser grid: one that includes alpha enhancement and another which restricts access to 0 alpha enhancement.

-.. inheritance-diagram:: RawGridInterface PHOENIXGridInterface KuruczGridInterface BTSettlGridInterface
+.. inheritance-diagram:: RawGridInterface PHOENIXGridInterface PHOENIXGridInterfaceNoAlpha PHOENIXGridInterfaceNoAlphaNoFE KuruczGridInterface BTSettlGridInterface
    :parts: 1

 Here and throughout the code, stellar spectra are referenced by a numpy array of parameter values, which corresponds to the parameters listed in the config file.